Mindfulness and Stress Reduction

 But don’t take our word for it—find out firsthand!
 Follow the simple meditation instructions offered at the bottom of this page.
 You may choose to watch the videos linked under Resources for inspiration before you practice.
-Then check in with your body again—how does it feel?
+Then check in with your body again to see how it feels?

-At the Lehman College Counseling Center, we offer various mind-body approaches to stress reduction, including individual sessions and ongoing series of workshops.
+At Lehman College Counseling Center, we offer various mind-body approaches to stress reduction, including individual sessions, Zen Space, Meditation Group, workshops and in classroom presentations.

 Please join us in the exploration of our inner landscape and discovering a place of peace, wholeness, and contentment within.

 All meditations and mindfulness practices are taught in a secular way without any religious affiliation.
 No prior experience or special attire is needed.
 Just show up!

 Meditation Mondays & Fridays